Policy

 1.6 Promote collateral diversity, and avoid excessive concentration in illiquid or highly correlated assets.

-1.8 Design products to support timely redemption without unreasonable redemption costs.
+1.8 Design products to support timely exchange without unreasonable costs.

 1.9 Commit to disclosures of collateral composition and valuation through transparent dashboards, supported by periodic third-party audits, where feasible, formal verification of key smart contract components.